FabienTregan/TheOldManGlitch/readme.md

 ### The off-by-one error

-> To understand why this bug is so famous, lets have a look at what happens inside the code.
+> To understand why this bug is so famous, let's have a look at what happens inside the code.
 There are two arrays that help determinating which Wild Pokémon you will encounter: One is here at address `D887`, starting with this `00`, the other one is a little further, starting with this `05` at `D8A4`.

 Note: you can use EpicPen to highlight the tables.